-One of the most important aspects of any successful organization is to have a clearly defined company culture.
-An office culture can influence and be influenced by many things including the type of communication within an organization, the types of events you hold for your employees, and the standards you hold them to as well.
+Company culture is one of the most important aspects of any successful organization to have.
+This culture can influence and be influenced by many things including the type of communication within an organization, how you show appreciation for your employees and the standards you hold them to as well.
 Read our list of elements that make up a great work culture, as well as why it’s so important for your company’s growth.

 According to John Coleman of the Havard Business Review, there are six components that make up a great corporate culture:

 Practices are where the values can really be enclosed in your company culture.
 They reference more day-to-day operations and how your organization operates.
 These can include anything from how you treat your employees, to how you handle problems with customers.

 What kind of people you hire can make or break your company.
-Your employees are on the frontlines constantly communicating with customers.
-The people you choose to work for you should be representative of the values set in stone from the mission statement.
+Your employees are on the frontlines, constantly communicating with customers.
+The people you choose to work for you should be representatives and executives of the values set by the company vision.

 A module we embrace here at TeamBonding is that of Facebook’s culture: